tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 To give you an idea of the end goal, here's a sample: [idratherbewriting.com/learnapidoc/assets/files/wind-openweathermap.html](https://idratherbewriting.com/learnapidoc/assets/files/wind-openweathermap.html).
 It's not necessarily styled the same as the mockup, but it answers the question, "What's the wind and temperature?"

-Click the button to see wind and temperature details.
+Click the **Check wind conditions** button to see wind and temperature details.
 When you request this data, an API goes out to the [OpenWeatherMap API service](https://openweathermap.org/api), retrieves the information, and displays it to you.

 <a target="\_blank" href="https://idratherbewriting.com/learnapidoc/assets/files/wind-openweathermap.html" class="noExtIcon"><img src="images/checkwindconditions.png" class="medium" /></a>